Ranked from Within: Ranking Large Multimodal Models Without Labels: Uncertainty for Ranking LMMs

-Alternatively, entropy \( \mathcal{H} \) can also be used instead of negative log likelihood to assess uncertainty.
-In the context of model ranking, we adopt normalized entropy to account for varying vocabulary sizes across models, thus scaling entropy to the interval \([0, 1]\) and making it comparable across different models.
+Alternatively, entropy \( \mathcal{H} \) can be used instead of the negative log-likelihood to assess uncertainty.
+In the context of LMMs ranking, we adopt normalized entropy to account for varying vocabulary sizes across models, thus scaling entropy to the interval \([0, 1]\) and making it comparable across different models.
 The normalized entropy is given by:

 where $p_{ij}(w)$ is the likelihood of the word $w$ being generated at the $j$-th token of the $i$-th sentence, and $W$ is the set of all possible words in the vocabulary.